Percentage of Americans With a College Degree

-Of the nearly 225 million adults in the U.S., almost 94 million have earned some type of college degree.
-Below are details of the increasing educational attainment in the U.S. in 2019.
+Of the roughly 230 million adults over age 25 in the U.S., more than 100 million have earned some type of college degree.
+Below are details about educational attainment levels in the U.S. in 2021.

 Educational Attainment by State

-The following map depicts educational attainment in the U.S. by state, according to the most recent American Community Survey by the U.S. Census Bureau.
+The following map shows the number and percentage of Americans with a college degree by state, according to the most recent American Community Survey by the U.S. Census Bureau.

-The District of Columbia, Massachusetts, and Colorado have the highest percentages of adults with college degrees, all three with more than 50% of those 25 and over with an associate, bachelor's, graduate, or professional degree.
+The District of Columbia, Massachusetts, Colorado and Vermont have the highest percentages of adults with college degrees.
+In all four, over 51% of those 25 and over have an associate, bachelor's, graduate, or professional degree.

-Each of these also fell within the top 10 states/districts with the highest rates of employment in the U.S. The District of Columbia had the highest employment rate in 2019, with about 71% of the population over the age of 16 in the labor force.
+Nearly all of these locations also fell within the top 10 states/districts with the highest rates of employment in the U.S. The District of Columbia had the highest employment rate in 2021, with about 71% of the population over the age of 16 in the labor force.

 At the other end, West Virginia, Arkansas, Louisiana, and Mississippi had the lowest percentages of adults with college degrees.
-In each state, less than one-third of the adult population holds a degree in higher education.
+In each state, only about one-third of the adult population holds a degree in higher education.
 These states also had the lowest employment rates, with each falling under 60%.

 Educational Attainment by Race/Ethnicity

 There are clear disparities in the percentage of college degree-holders ages 25 and over among racial and ethnic groups in the U.S.

 White Americans made up the overwhelming majority of those who hold college degrees in 2021, accounting for more than two-thirds of the group.
 Black, Asian, Latino/a, and Native American individuals combined made up less than 30% of the population 25 and older who have earned a college degree.